Pensionnat des Frères des écoles chrétiennes à Passy

 The Pensionnat des Frères des écoles chrétiennes à Passy was a boarding school for boys located in the present-day 16th arrondissement of Paris and active between 1839 and 1905.

 History

 In January 1837, the Brothers of the Christian Schools opened a boarding school for boys at 165 Rue du Faubourg Saint-Martin, which they transferred on 8 April 1839 to Passy (at the time a commune on the outskirts of Paris), in specially-built facilities and ones of the allotted Hôtel de Valentinois which they had possibly preserved.
-In the following decades, the Brothers rebuilt some of the school's facilities and expanded other ones, as the number of boarders kept growing, despite a decrease during the French Revolution of 1848.
+In the following decades, the Brothers rebuilt some of the school's facilities and expanded others, as the number of boarders kept growing, despite a decrease during the French Revolution of 1848.
 The school buildings bordered eventually, if not from the day of its opening in Passy, all of the segment of present-day Rue Raynouard running from the corner of present-day Rue Singer to that of Rue des Vignes.